Banging Toolbox

 7. For smart key locks

-Smart key features re-key technology, which allows to re-key the lock in seconds for safety and convenience.
+Smart key attributes re-key technology, which allows to re-key the lock in seconds for safety and convenience.

 A smart key can usually replace a standard doorknob, following the standard size of 2 ⅛ inches or 5.39 centimeters in diameter.